w3c/wg-effectiveness/process.md

 Appeals are intiated within three weeks of the original decision.
 AC Members send an appeal to the [Team](#), the Team then announce this appeal to the AC allowing the AC to support the appeal if they wish.

 If a substantial amount of support is recieved within a certain timeframe then a ballot may be arranged to assess whether the AC supports or rejects the Director's decision.
 Please consult the [W3C Process Document](https://w3c.github.io/w3process/#ACAppeal) for details on the requirements and running of this ballot.

-## Advisory Board (AB)
-The Advisory Board (AB) provides ongoing guidance to the Team on issues of strategy, management, legal matters, process, and conflict resolution.
-The AB also manages the evolution of the [W3C Process Document](https://w3c.github.io/w3process/).

-The AB is devised of nine individuals elected by the [AC](), and one team-elected chair (currently the W3C CEO).
-AB members participate as individuals, not on behalf of their employer.
-The AB provides updates on AB activities on the [AB website](https://www.w3.org/2002/ab/) and at AC Meetings.

-For more information on AB members, terms, election process and responsibilities, please see the [AB Website](https://www.w3.org/2002/ab/) and the [W3C Process Document](https://w3c.github.io/w3process/).

-## Technical Architecture Group (TAG)
-The work of the Technical Architecture Group (TAG) is focused on Web Architecture and technical outputs of W3C.
-The TAG will discuss and resolve issues on Web Architecture related topics and coordinate cross-technology architecture developments inside and outside W3C.

-The TAG is devised of the W3C Director (currently Tim Berners-Lee, who is also a TAG life-member), three director-appointed individuals and six individuals elected by the [AC]().
-TAG members participate as individuals, not on behalf of their employer.
-The TAG provides updates on it's activities at AC Meetings and towards the AC on the AC (Annoucement / Discussion?!)
-Mailing List.

-For more information on TAG members, terms, election process and responsibilities, please see the [TAG Website](https://www.w3.org/2001/tag/) and the [W3C Process Document](https://w3c.github.io/w3process/#TAG).

 ## The W3C Team
 The Team consists of the Director, CEO, W3C paid staff, unpaid interns, and [W3C Fellows](https://www.w3.org/Consortium/Recruitment/Fellows) (Member employees working as part of the Team).